canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Remediation:**

-Review the use of capabilites in applications running on your cluster.
-Where a namespace contains applicaions which do not require any Linux capabities to operate consider adding a PSP which forbids the admission of containers which do not drop all capabilities.
+Review the use of capabilities in applications running on your cluster.
+Where a namespace contains applicaions which do not require any Linux capabilities to operate consider adding a PSP which forbids the admission of containers which do not drop all capabilities.